UoYCS-plasma/GP2/index.md

 ## How do I get started?

 Head over to [this page](https://uoycs-plasma.github.io/GP2/gettingstarted) for instructions on installing GP 2 and running your first program.
+See also the [GP 2 github page](https://github.com/UoYCS-plasma/GP2/).

 ## How can I find out more?